jnktsj/DNApi/examples/README.md

 Adapter search with lower k-mer sizes and lower filtering rates would be lenient and would lead to (mostly) less accurate results.

-### `dnai`: Iterative adapter search and quality control
+### `dnapi`: Iterative adapter search and quality control
-`dnai` maps reads with a given mapping command after adapter removal.
+`dnapi` maps reads with a given mapping command after adapter removal.
 For the mapping step, let's prepare the reference genome index first.
 Although you can use any read mapping software packages for mapping, we will use [Bowtie](http://bowtie-bio.sourceforge.net) in this example.